 The most straightforward metrics often tracked include:

 Vendor risk management is not a static discipline.
 New threats and requirements are constantly emerging, which is why it’s so important to take a step back from time to time to determine if your program is still hitting the mark.
-If not, why?
+If not, why and what can you do about it?

 What is the vendor risk management lifecycle?